-Such a directive may be issued by any governmental official or entity that has the power to delegate the governmental responsibilities in question.
-Warning: This is a very fact-specific standard, so there are no bright-line rules.
-The DOJ Open Meetings Compliance Guide contains lists of some of the kinds of entities that DOJ has advised are created by constitution, statute, ordinance, rule or order.
-Advisory Bodies - The definition of "governmental body" includes purely advisory bodies. - ---See State v.
+- This is a very fact-specific standard, so there are no bright-line rules. - DOJ's Wisconsin Open Meetings Law Compliance Guide contains lists of some of the kinds of entities that DOJ has advised are created by constitution, statute, ordinance, rule, or order.

+Advisory Bodies

+- The definition of "governmental body" includes purely advisory bodies.
+See State v.
 Swanson, 92 Wis.
 2d 310, 284 N.W.2d 655 (1979). - A governmental body does not have to possess final decision-making power in order to be subject to the open meetings law. - What usually matters is the manner in which the body was created, rather than the nature of its authority.

+Administrative Staff

-Administrative Staff A governmental body generally does not include a group of administrative staff of a government agency.
-This is a highly fact-specific issue.
-It is discussed further in the DOJ Open Meetings Compliance Guide.
+- A governmental body generally does not include a group of administrative staff of a government agency. - This is a highly fact-specific issue.
+It is discussed further in DOJ's Wisconsin Open Meetings Law Compliance Guide.

-Subunits of Governmental Bodies Formally constituted subunits of a governmental body are also subject to the open meetings law.

-Subunits of Governmental Bodies A "subunit" is a body that is:
+Subunits of Governmental Bodies

-created by a parent body; and composed exclusively of members of the parent body • e.g. a committee of a municipal board or a subcommittee. --See 74 Op.
+- Formally constituted subunits of a governmental body are also subject to the open meetings law. - A "subunit" is a body that is: - created by a parent body; and - composed exclusively of members of the parent body - e.g., a committee of a municipal board or a subcommittee. - See 74 Op.
 Att'y Gen. 38, 40 (1985).

 Governmental & Quasi-Governmental Corporations

-A "governmental body" also includes governmental or quasi-governmental corporations.

-Neither of those terms is defined in the statutes.
+- A "governmental body" also includes governmental or quasi-governmental corporations. - Neither of those terms is defined in the statutes.

 Governmental Corporations

-A governmental corporation is a corporation that:

-has a public purpose

-and

-is established directly by government pursuant to some specific legislative authorization.
+- A governmental corporation is a corporation that: - has a public purpose is established directly by government pursuant to some specific legislative authorization.

 Quasi-Governmental Corporations

-What is a quasi-governmental corporation?

-There is no simple answer to this question.

-For discussion by the Wisconsin Supreme Court, see State v.
+- What is a quasi-governmental corporation? - There is no simple answer to this question. - For discussion by the Wisconsin Supreme Court, see State v.
 Beaver Dam Area Development Corp., 2008 WI 90, 312 Wis.
-2d 84, 752 N.W.2d 295.

-Quasi-Governmental Corporations

-Quasi-governmental corporations are private corporations that closely resemble a governmental corporation in function, effect, or status.

-How close must the resemblance be?
+2d 84, 752 N.W.2d 295. - Quasi-governmental corporations are private corporations that closely resemble a governmental corporation in function, effect, or status. - How close must the resemblance be? - The Wisconsin Supreme Court said that each case must be decided on its own particular facts, under the totality of the circumstances.